 Trainees should start from the kerb (or from the outside of parked vehicles where such vehicles would obscure visibility at the kerb).
 Applying the brakes with both hands and with their feet in the "pedal ready" position, they should observe behind (over their right shoulder) for traffic approaching from the rear.
-Then, if a safe gap is available behind and if no vehicle or pedestrian is blocking their path in front, they should set off into the stream of traffic.
-Notes When cycling on the road trainees should always set off from a position where they can see and be seen.
-The greatest risk will be from traffic approaching from behind.
-However, trainees should also be aware of approaching traffic that may turn across their path or pedestrians that may step off the kerb in front of them.
-Where they are setting off from the outside of a line of parked cars the narrowness of the carriageway may mean they have to wait and give way to traffic approaching from in front before there is space for them to set off and ride at a safe distance from the parked vehicles ahead.
-Otherwise it is important that the trainee sets off quickly and determinedly so as not to cause an obstruction but, in particular as this is key to performing the manoeuvre, safely.
+Then, if a safe gap is available behind and if no vehicle or pedestrian is blocking their path in front, they should signal, set off into the stream of traffic.